 With a couple small tweaks, mushrooms and more curly noodle madness, I make it into a vegetarian bowl (vegan too).

-This recipe takes 10 minutes to put together with a few pantry staples and fresh veggies.
+This curry noodle soup takes 10 minutes to put together with a few pantry staples, fresh mushrooms and red peppers.
 It will quickly become a household favorite!
 Give yourself a reason to stock your cupboard with curly noodles – you won’t be disappointed.

-Fast, fresh and packed with flavor, this noodle soup is comfort food in a bowl!
+Fast, fresh and packed with flavor, this curry noodle soup is comfort food in a bowl!

 - 2.5 cups low sodium vegetable broth